 - What Do Thieves Do with Stolen Motorcycles?

 - What to Do If You See Someone Riding Your Stolen Bike?

 - Motorcycle Theft Recovery: Is There Anything Else I Can Do?

 FAQ About Motorcycle Theft Recovery

 It is possible to have a motorcycle stolen and recovered.
-Different security features, including aftermarket tracking devices, allow owners to send information to law enforcement so that thieves get found, arrested, and hopefully convicted.
+Different security features, including aftermarket tracking devices, allow owners to send information to law enforcement so thieves get found, arrested, and convicted.

 If someone stole your motorcycle recently, here are the answers to common questions that others have in that situation.

 Motorcycles are relatively easy to steal since they don’t typically come with alarms or security features that prevent someone from taking them.
 Since they’re relatively small and lightweight compared to vehicles (but with a similar, if not greater price), some thieves just bring a trailer and load the bike onto it.

 The best way to prevent theft is to lock your steering and ignition.
 It is still possible for thieves to take it, but they’ll need to work harder to take your bike.
 Parking in public locations, using wheel locks, and investing in a movement alarm can reduce your risks of having the motorcycle stolen.

 It also helps to keep your keys on you instead of having them stay with the bike or sit in a locker to prevent theft.